deepimaging/deepimaging.github.io/index.md

 Updated syllabus (March 20, 2020) is available [here](./data/syllabus.pdf).

-And here is a summary of changes made to the class as we transition to online-only instruction [changes_summary](./data/changes_summary.pdf).
+And here is a summary of changes made to the class as we transition to online-only instruction: [Summary of changes](./data/changes_summary.pdf).

+The main change is that our lectures will now be held online via Zoom - please check Slack and the lectures tab for details about how to sign in to the meetings!

 ### Learning Goals
 By the end of this course, my aim is for you to be comfortable with the following: